MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

    |Load balancing algorithm|**Breadth-first**|
    |Max session limit|**12**|

+   > **Note**: If a user has both RemoteApp and Desktop apps published, the preferred app group type determines which of them will appear in their feed.

 1. On the **Virtual machines** tab of the **Create a host pool** blade, specify the following settings and select **Next: Workspace >** (leave other settings with their default values):

    |Setting|Value|